ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 Neural networks can be used without knowing precisely how training works, just as one can operate a flashlight without knowing how the electronics inside it work.
 Most modern machine learning libraries have greatly automated the training process.
 Owing to those things and this topic being more mathematically rigorous, you may be tempted to set it aside and rush to applications of neural networks.
 But the intrepid reader knows this to be a mistake, not only because it gives valuable insights into how neural nets can be applied and reconfigured, but because the topic itself is one of the most interesting in research today.
 The ability to train large neural networks eluded us for many years and has only recently become feasible, making it one of the great success stories in the history of AI.

+The aim of this chapter is to give an intuitive, if not rigorous understanding of how neural networks are solved.
+Visuals are preferred over equations wherever possibl, and external links for further reading and refinement will be offered along the way.
 We'll get to gradient descent, backpropagation, and all the techniques involved in a few sections, but first, let's understand why training is hard to begin with.

 # Why training is hard